 The study conclusions

 Researchers concluded couples have an average 30% chance of conceiving during each menstrual cycle.
-Women who tested high for alpha amylase in cycle one did not conceive as often as women with lower stress hormone levels.
-Cortisol levels did not seem to effect conception.
-Researchers believe alpha amylase works in the body to create the “fight or flight” reaction common during times of stress.
-This could be the reason women with high alpha amylase levels were less likely to conceive.
+Women who tested high for alpha-amylase in cycle one did not conceive as often as women with lower stress hormone levels.
+Cortisol levels did not seem to affect conception.
+Researchers believe alpha-amylase works in the body to create the “fight or flight” reaction common during times of stress.
+This could be the reason women with high alpha-amylase levels were less likely to conceive.

-Further study is needed with a larger pool of women so researcher involved in this study are currently following the same protocol on a larger participant population.
-If results of the second, larger study are the same, doctors could develop fertility treatment methods based on reducing stress levels.
+Further study is needed with a larger pool of women so researchers involved in this study are currently following the same protocol on a larger participant population.
+If the results of the second, larger study are the same, doctors could develop fertility treatment methods based on reducing stress levels.